jsumners/pandoc_resume/resume.md

 :    *Senior Software Engineer, May 2020 – March 2022*
 :   *Software Engineer, May 2018 – May 2020*

-    I was backend software engineer specializing in Node.js based development with JavaScript.
+    I was a backend software engineer specializing in Node.js based development with JavaScript.
 In this position I:

     - Built and maintained the frameworks the backend services were built upon